 This will of course sound very familiar to anyone who has played through The Last of Us video game on either PS3 or PS4, as it’s literally the exact same storyline that game follows.
 This at least confirms that the show seems to be aiming to be faithful to the source material.

-In a recent interview with IGN Druckmann gave us further hints about how the show might differ from the video game.
+In an interview with IGN, Druckmann gave us further hints about how the show might differ from the video game.
 He confirmed that dialogue has been directly lifted from the game, but that some episodes would “deviate greatly to much better effect because we are dealing with a different medium“.

 For fans worried that HBO may be getting too involved, stow your fears.
 Druckmann himself approved of the changes, "Some of my favorite episodes so far have deviated greatly from the story, and I can’t wait for people to see them."